 For families and loved ones, learning the signs and symptoms of mental illness is essential.
-Educating ourselves helps create a more compassionate environment.
-And it increases the likelihood that they will receive support, resources, and the appropriate treatment they need.
+Greater awareness helps create a more compassionate and supportive environment, increasing the likelihood that individuals receive the care and resources they need.

-Everyone deserves the opportunity to be helped, find healing, and lead a healthy, balanced, and purposeful life.
+Everyone deserves the opportunity to be supported, to find healing, and to live a healthy, balanced, and purposeful life.

 “You are not your illness.
 You have an individual story to tell.